facebook

 2. Digital Literacy

-Why it’s in demand: With the surge in remote work and digital transformation, leaders must be proficient in using digital tools and platforms.
-Digital literacy helps leaders streamline operations, enhance productivity, and stay competitive.
-The LinkedIn Workplace Learning Report 2023 highlighted that digital fluency is one of the fastest-growing skills, with a 30 percent increase in demand over the past year.
+With the surge in remote work and digital transformation, leaders must be proficient in using digital tools and platforms.
+Digital literacy is one of the fastest growing skills and helps leaders streamline operations, enhance productivity, and stay competitive.

 3. Adaptability

-Why it’s in demand: The rapid pace of change in today’s business environment requires leaders who can adapt quickly to new circumstances.
+The rapid pace of change in today’s business environment requires leaders who can adapt quickly to new circumstances.
 This skill is crucial for steering organizations through uncertainties and seizing new opportunities.
-A McKinsey & Company survey revealed that companies with highly adaptable leaders are 1.5 times more likely to outperform their peers.
+Research shows that companies with highly adaptable leaders consistently outperform their peers.

 4. Cross-Cultural Competence